MonacoProtocol/sdk/README.md

 - BetDEX exchange is currently in closed beta.
 - You can learn more about the exchange on https://betdex.gitbook.io/betdex-beta/.
+- [SAMO](https://samoyedcoin.com/) community members are working on a crypto-based prediction market.

 ## What is the relationship between BetDEX Labs, Inc. and the Monaco Protocol?